| TamilNet.com! With a little help from his

 Dr. Puvi, have stepped forward to keep Idaikadar’s health under observation,

+with blood tests every two hours.
 A shifting group of 150 supporters are staying

 with Idaikadar through the night – even when the occupants of the besieged House

+have retired for their night.
 But even without his well-wishers, Idaikadar

 won’t be short of company: in another part of the green outside Parliament, sits